Fixing a Dysfunctional Door Lock

 Once the cylinder and bracket are out, you can easily remove the E-clip and remove the bracket.
 Either replace the bracket with a new one or bend it back straight again.
 I considered breaking out my welder to beef up the bracket so I wouldn't have to do this again, but it didn't seem worth the trouble.
 Replace the bracket on the key cylinder and reattach the E-clip.
 While the key cylinder is out, lube it up with dry graphite powder.
 Don't use grease or silicon spray, because those will attract dust which can't easily be cleaned from the inside of the cylinder.

 If you want to replace your Z bracket with a new one, here's a few leads.
 In 2017, Brian Howe gave me a source for these incredibly hard-to-find parts.
 FactoryChryslerParts.com sells them as part number 05257154.
-At this writing, they cost US$7.69 each.
-The description says they're for a soft top, but I suspect they work for both full and half doors.
+Alas, it was revealed that this part has been discontinued and is no longer for sale.
 If you find somebody else selling these brackets, PLEASE let me know so that I can update this page and help other people in this same predicament.
 I'm told that junk yards are aware of how fragile these brackets are, and tend to save them for full door buyers rather than selling them individually.
 I've seen photos of Z brackets from older YJ's (like the '88 pictured below) which are much beefier than the brackets from my '95 YJ.
 I can't swear that they're interchangeable, but it would certainly be worth a try, since you'd never have to worry about bending them again.